Admos-the-HoV-Gluttony/Custom-T-Shirt-Tool-for-Heroes-of-Valor/README.txt

 Perquisites:

+1. Windows or "insert your favorite compatibility layer / VM".
+Support for Linux comes eventually.

-1. The path to the "Heroes of Valor" game-files.
+2. The path to the "Heroes of Valor" game-files.

 	Launch the Steam client on your computer.